Degrees and Certifications:

 Mrs. Sheila Lobert

-This is my 13th year teaching, and my 8th year teaching high school English, and I am meeting this new and unique year with curiosity and patience.
-It can be scary to embark on a school year with more questions than answers, but it also brings exciting possibilities for innovation.
-Reagan is a phenomenal school populated by amazing young men and women who we, as teachers, are honored to serve and to whom we are dedicated to providing a superior education in any environment.
+This is my 15th year teaching, and my 10th year teaching high school English, and I am so happy my career has brought me here.
+Reagan is a phenomenal school populated by amazing learners who we, as teachers, are honored to serve and to whom we are dedicated to providing a superior education.
 I was proud to graduate Summa Cum Laude from the University of Texas at Arlington in 2007, but that was nothing compared to the pride I feel when I see the successes of the students I have the privilege to teach and the ability and willingness of my fellow educators to rise to challenges and to be malleable yet resilient as the tides of our modern world continue to change.

 In addition to video games and creative writing, I am a fan of roller coasters, travel, swimming, appreciating classic cars, and art.

 If you are curious about the pronunciation of my name, regionally it is pronounced: low (like the grades none of us want) - bert (like the Muppet).
 If you prefer the original French pronunciation of Low-bear, that is perfectly fine, too.
-(Personally, I have a slight preference for that one, but my husband looks at me with side eyes if someone calls me that since it's not how he pronounces it.)
+I will happily answer to either.